If your wrist hurts every time you type, scroll, cook, lift, drive, or hold your phone, it can make even simple things feel annoying.

 To make the right choice, let’s explore some important factors:

-1. Size and Fit – it’s crucial to select a wrap that fits your hand and wrist comfortably.
+1. Size and Fit – It’s crucial to select a wrap that fits your hand and wrist comfortably.

 You want a wrist wrap that provides a snug yet gentle fit.
 Look for adjustable straps or wraps with different size options to ensure a good fit.